 This year, Lindenwood has had at least 16 new professors, including nine in the university’s college of arts & humanities and seven in the college of science, technology, and health.

-English professor Michelle Trauntum has previous experience teaching at Lindenwood as a part-time professor.
+English professor Michelle Trantham has previous experience teaching at Lindenwood as a part-time professor.
 She previously taught full-time at St. Charles Community College for two years but eventually moved to an adjunct role.
-In Trauntum’s years between working full-time at SCC and Lindenwood, she has worked part-time at SCC, Lindenwood, and Maryville.
-Through Trauntum’s first year teaching full-time at Lindenwood, she has liked the major mix of students across the university.
+In Trantham’s years between working full-time at SCC and Lindenwood, she has worked part-time at SCC, Lindenwood, and Maryville.
+Through Trantham’s first year teaching full-time at Lindenwood, she has liked the major mix of students across the university.

 Communications professor Morgan Butler is from San Francisco, California, and previously taught at San Francisco State University and worked on a San Francisco TV station before being a professor.
 Cinema arts associate professor Andrew Millians heard about Butler during an event called BEA (Broadcast Education Association) from someone Butler attended the event with.